jhills01/Employers/README.md

 ## Description

 1. Most files contain only code that I have personally written, though there are some exceptions where my code is interlaced with code provided beforehand.
-Some noteable examples of "interlaced" files (NOTE: the vast majority of these examples occur in lower level courses and labs):
-    - makefiles
-    - C/C++ headers

 2. For project/assignment description:
     - Many CPP files provide summary information at the top explaining the purpose of the lab.